Seirdy/seirdy.one/content/posts/floss-security.md

 It's no secret that I'm a passionate supporter of software freedom: I've written two posts about how Free, Libre, and Open-Source software (<abbr title="Free, Libre, and Open-Source Software">FLOSS</abbr>) is necessary but insufficient to preserve user autonomy:

-1. **[Whatsapp and the Domestication of Users](./../../../2021/01/27/whatsapp-and-the-domestication-of-users.html)**<br>The phenomenon of a class of predatory businesses models I call "user domestication" and defense measures: FLOSS, open platforms, and simplicity.
+1. **[Whatsapp and the domestication of users](./../../../2021/01/27/whatsapp-and-the-domestication-of-users.html)**<br>The phenomenon of a class of predatory businesses models I call "user domestication" and defense measures: FLOSS, open platforms, and simplicity.
-2. **[Keeping Platforms Open](./../../../2021/02/23/keeping-platforms-open.html)**<br>How open platforms can lose their openness, and what measures can prevent this.
+2. **[Keeping platforms open](./../../../2021/02/23/keeping-platforms-open.html)**<br>How open platforms can lose their openness, and what measures can prevent this.
 The Web, XMPP, email, and Matrix are examples that highlight both sides of the issue.

 After two posts spanning over 5000 words, I need to add some nuance.